cap-js-community/mtx-tool/docs/service-manager/index.md

 ## Summary

 The service manager section is a close cousin of [HANA Management]({{ site.baseurl }}/hana-management/).
-While HANA Management is concerned particularly with service instances representing HDI containers, here we treat all instances equally to perform common actions on all bindings of one particular service plan, or for all service plans simultaneously.
+While HANA Management is concerned particularly with service instances representing HDI containers, here we treat all service instances abstractly to perform common actions, usually on their bindings.

 For details and background information, please consult the official documentation: